For ScienceLIVE Volunteers

 Inspire students to question, model, predict, and solve real-world problems!

-Middle school classroom visits (offered November-May)
+School-day classroom visits (offered October-June)

 Girls, Inc Eureka! program mentors (on-going)